jim/warning-macos/README.md

 # warning

 warning is a command-line macOS program to show a customizable border around the screen.
-It is intended to be used by other scripts to visually grab the user's attention, say to let them know that there is a meeting starting in one minute.
+It is intended to be used by other scripts to visually grab the user's attention.

 ## Configuring the border

-The border is drawn in red with a width of 10 pixels be default.
+The border is drawn in red with a width of 10 pixels by default.
 To change this, send commands to the app using the UNIX domain socket `/tmp/warning`:

 ```